Citation Guidelines for BLAST Software

 Do also remember to indicate the version of any software you used, as well as the versions of the datasets you used.
 The results you obtain with the latest version may be different from those obtained with an older version.

-Citing BLAST
+Citing the NCBI BLAST algorithm

 BLAST has evolved through dozens of publications over the years, culminating in the BLAST+ algorithm.
 While there are many important papers, if you’re using command-line BLAST or the NCBI website, it’s most important to cite current BLAST+ suite: